 Objective 2: To pilot and develop a methodology for collecting data on customer transactions.
-In order to complete our primary objective, we will need to develop and implement the methodology for programming the POS system and collecting data consistently across all farms and markets.
-A plan for this method is described in other sections of this proposal.
-Once developed, our method will be described in a guide so it is repeatable.
+In order to complete our primary objective, we developed and implemented the methodology for programming the POS system and collecting data consistently across all farms and markets.We produced a guide detailing our methods so they are repeatable.

 Our Marketing Channel Assessment Tool (MCAT) research was among the first to measure performance metrics of farmers markets for small-scale vegetable growers.
 In that project, we measured each channel’s performance for five factors: sales volume, labor required, profit, risk (of lost sales), and lifestyle fit.
 We ranked the relative performance of each marketing channel utilized by a farm and created benchmarks for dollars of gross sales/hour of marketing labor for channels.
 The data-driven approach of MCAT gave farmers information to make informed marketing decisions, specifically, which channels to expand, improve, or drop to increase overall efficiency of marketing labor (dollars gross sales/hour of marketing labor).

 Hardesty and Leff (2010) found that the labor to revenue ratio was highest in the farmers market channel.
 Similarly, our team, LeRoux et al. (2010) and Schmit and LeRoux (2014) found that farmers markets had the lowest overall financial performance rankings relative to other channels.
 This work led us to look for ways to improve the farmers market channel because it remains popular with small farms.
 Increased sales at markets can have impacts on farmer qualify of life.
 Increased sales increase channel profit since nearly all costs for market participation remain fixed.
 Also, as one farmer expressed in his support letter, increased sales in two markets may allow him to drop a third.